8 Best Golf Simulators Under $5000 – 2026 Reviews & Buying Guide

 What Is Included

-5. Swing Caddie SC4 PlayBetter SimStudio Package
+7. Swing Caddie SC4 PRO PlayBetter SimStudio Package

-While the SC4 supports golf simulation, it also has an onboard display that allows you to get your numbers without any software.
+While the SC4 PRO supports golf simulation, it also has an onboard display that allows you to get your numbers without any software.
 This is a combination that you really only see in the expensive high-end units.

-This package pairs the SC4 with PlayBetter’s SimStudio simulator, giving you a quality full-size enclosure, impact screen, projector and hitting mat at an affordable cost that stays under the $5000 mark.
+This package pairs the SC4 PRO with PlayBetter’s SimStudio simulator, giving you a quality full-size enclosure, impact screen, projector and hitting mat at an affordable cost that stays under the $5000 mark.

 What Is Included

-The SC4 PlayBetter SimStudio Package includes:
+The SC4 PRO PlayBetter SimStudio Package includes:

-- a Swing Caddie SC4 launch monitor
+• a Swing Caddie SC4 PRO launch monitor (w/ E6 courses and 3D driving range)

-- a projector ceiling mount
+• a golf simulator projector with mount

-The Swing Caddie SC4 is a Doppler radar device that measures eight data parameters: carry/total distance, apex height, spin rate, clubhead speed, ball speed, launch angle, smash factor, and launch direction.
+The Swing Caddie SC4 PRO is a Doppler radar device that measures eight data parameters: carry/total distance, apex height, spin rate, clubhead speed, ball speed, launch angle, smash factor, and launch direction.
+Spin axis, sidespin, backspin and dispersions are also measured in the app.

 For golfers that appreciate an onboard display but are still constrained by a tight budget, you can’t do much better than this package.